 If you’re having trouble repaying your student loans, many lenders offer what is known as forbearance.
 This is a way to pause your payments for a set period until you’re financially stable enough to resume.
 But keep in mind that interest will likely continue to accrue during a forbearance period.
 So be careful with how long you keep a student loan in forbearance.

 Financial stability is a process, and it’s not easy to achieve financial peace of mind.
-But if you work hard, research personal finance best practices, and put in the time and effort, you can become financially stable.
+But if you work hard, research personal finance best practices, and put in the time and effort, you can obtain financial stability.